 Showing 1–24 of 30 results

 The term “Vintage” alone would mean, of a period 20 years or more back in time.
 Well, the rugs in this category appositely mimic the designs of an older era.
 Made of new fibres, rug are purposely faded and made to reflect designs and prints that marked the time-period decades back.
 Essentially, houses made to hold aesthetics that reflect vintage tone must cover floors with Vintage area rugs that are a result of the untiring effort of weavers who are the true artists in bringing the appearances to life that designers might have desired.
 Also, when it comes to lending erstwhile texture to the floor, the preferences of interior stylists are always the vintage area rugs collection, made to maximize comfort while keeping the aesthetics.

-Textures on the rug and blended designs differentiate rugs.
+Textures on the vintage area rug and blended designs differentiate rugs.
 Vintage area rugs have been one of the most appreciated styles for people who are fond of imitating decades-old touch to their floor architecture.
 It is the lone attribute of being older designs that makes it the most celebrated entity in homes.

 Vintage rugs on “Mat The Basics” are available in a premium wool fabric that does justice to the vintage style.
 Besides, we employ other materials as and when required.
 And in the proportion that one’s demand for texture and comfort is best met.
 While wool bears all-around attributes, other materials may be chosen for durability, easy cleaning and maintenance among other requirements.
 For years’ rugs have maintained their place among preferred rug choices.

 Functional & Decorative